tsb-buchanan/OF_USERGROUP/README.md

 ```

-Additionally, you want to keep just kOmegaSST for following line in modifiedmykOmegaSST.C that is commented below:
+Additionally, you want to keep just kOmegaSST for the following line in modifiedmykOmegaSST.C that is commented below:
 ```cpp
 // * * * * * * * * * * * * * * * * Constructors  * * * * * * * * * * * * * * //